Home » Crafts » Cute Washi Tape Basket

 how to add pink washi tape to a basket MyRepurposedLife

-Add Wide Tape to Band
+Add Wide Tape to the Band

 add wide washi tape to top band of basket from the back